fast-data-transfer/fast-data-transfer.github.io/perf-disk-to-disk.md

 ![Figure 1.
 Total network traffic for disk to disk transfer between CERN and Caltech using two RAID controllers per server.](/img/figure1.png)

+Figure 1.
+Total network traffic for disk to disk transfer between CERN and Caltech using two RAID controllers per server.

 The total Disk IO on the receiving server (Caltech) is shown in Figure 2.

 ![Figure 2.
 Total disk IO for the receiving server (the writer).
 The mean value is ~ 545 MB/s.](/img/figure2.png)

+Figure 2.
+Total disk IO for the receiving server (the writer).
+The mean value is ~ 545 MB/s.

 The CPU utilization for the receiving server (the writer) is presented in Figure 3.
 The CPU system is ~ 50% and the used for soft interrupts is ~ 15%.

 ![Figure 3.
 The CPU utilization for the receiving server](/img/figure3.png)

+Figure 3.
+The CPU utilization for the receiving server

 **The mean disk to disk transfer rate between the two servers was 545MB/s, which means 1.96 TB per hour.**